jeskesen/i2c_imu/README.md

 The I2C bus should now be ready for operation.

-# Compile and Run the RTIMULibDrive Demo Program
+### Compile and Run the RTIMULibDrive Demo Program

 RTIMULibDrive is a simple command line program that shows how simple it is to use RTIMULib.
 Assuming the I2C bus has been enabled, just go to the RTIMULibDrive directory and enter:

 	make
 	sudo make install

 You should be able to run the program just by entering RTIMULibDrive.
-If all is well, you should see a line showing the sample rate and the current Euler angles.
+It will try to auto detect the connected IMU If all is well, you should see a line showing the sample rate and the current Euler angles.
 This is updated 10 times per second, regardless of the sensor sample rate.
-By default, the driver runs at 50 samples per second for the gyros and accelerometers and 25 samples per second for the compass.
+By default, the driver runs at 50 samples per second in most cases.
 So, you should see the sample rate indicating around 50 samples per second.

-If the MPU9150 was configured to be at 0x69, then run RTIMULibDrive once and enter <CTRL + C> to terminate it.
-This will create a file called RTIMULib.ini in the same directory.
-Edit this and change the slave address line to be:

-	I2CSlaveAddress=105

-Save the .ini file and rerun the program.
-It should then start working correctly.
+The sample rate can be changed by editing the .ini file entry for the appropriate IMU type.

 The displayed pose shows the roll, pitch and yaw seen by the IMU.
 Using an aircraft analogy, the roll axis points from the pilot towards the nose, the pitch axis points from the pilot along the right wing and the yaw axis points from the pilot down towards the ground.
 Right wing down is a positive roll, nose up is a positive pitch and clockwise rotation is a positive yaw.